What to Do With An Old Barn On Your Property

 If you live in an area that gets plenty of tourist traffic, you can also earn extra income from your barn by listing your guest house on vacation rental sites like Airbnb or VRBO.

-If you are interested in converting a barn into a house, read our guide on everything you need to do so to house your guests in your old barn.
+If you are interested in converting a barn into a house, read our guide on everything you need to do to house your guests in your old barn.

 interior of a barn decorated with lights and fabric for a wedding